 The Venture's overall mobility is slightly below average; it's not that we felt it was restrictive, but when compared side-by-side to other models like the Marmot PreCip or Patagonia Torrentshell, the Venture bunched up or exposed our wrists slightly more at the maximum ranges of mobility.

 Another nice improvement, besides a general overall better performance, is the Venture 2 lost about two ounces from its predecessor.
-Our size medium test model weighed in at 11.9 ounces, slightly lighter than its closest $100-range competition the PreCip (13 ounces) and Columbia Watertight II (13 ounces) but was more or less the same as the Patagonia Torrentshell (12 ounces).
-When comparing these three jackets, the weight is close enough that it shouldn't be a major factor.
-If you are looking for a lighter and more packable jacket, we recommend you take a look at the six ounce Patagonia Storm Racer, the 6.5-ounce Outdoor Research Helium II, or 7.5 ounce Black Diamond Fineline.
+Our size medium test model weighed in at 11.9 ounces, slightly lighter than its closest competition.
+If you are looking for a lighter and more packable jacket, we recommend you take a look at the 6.5-ounce Outdoor Research Helium II, or the 7.5 ounce Black Diamond Fineline.

 This model compresses slightly smaller than average among comparable jackets on the market.
 A nice, though increasingly common feature is that the Venture stuffs into its left-hand pocket and features a clip-in loop when stuffed.
-Its packed size is smaller than the Patagonia Torrentshell, but not as small as the Marmot PreCip or Outdoor Research Helium II.
+When packed, it is similar in packed size to the Patagonia Torrentshell and the Marmot PreCip.

 This rain jacket has a nice hood with a medium-sized brim, as well as two elastic cinch cords.
 The cord locks are external on the sides and at the rear of the hood.
 The cord that runs across the brow goes through a unique sleeve, which creates a little comfy airspace above it.
 This model comes complete with a comfy micro-fleece chin flap and a hang loop at the back of the collar.